scrabbletank/farhome-rules/rulesdoc.md

 #### Power Word: Fire
 *7th Level*
 - **Casting Time:** 9 AP
-- **Range:** Self
+- **Range:** self
-- **Duration:** 5 minutes, concentration
+- **Duration:** concentration, 5 minutes
-- **Damage Type:** Fire
+- **Damage Type:** fire

 You speak a word of power as fire races across your body.
 Until the spell ends, you gain the following benefits:

-- You gain Fire Resistance 3.
+- You gain Resistance 3 to fire damage.
-- Any creature that moves adjacent to you,begins their turn there or makes a melee attack against you are burned by the fire and take 1 wound in damage.
+- Any creature that moves adjacent to you for the first time this round, begins their turn there or makes a melee attack against you are burned by the fire and take 1 wound in fire damage.
 - You may spend 5 AP to unleash a cone of fire in front of you.
-The cone extends 5 tiles out and 3 tiles wide, all creatures hit by the fire must make a Defense roll against your spellcasting.
-On fail they take 1 wound and 2 wound dice in damage, or half damage rounded down on success.
+The cone extends 5 tiles out and 3 tiles wide.
+Make a spellcasting roll against the creatures defense.
+On success they take 1 wound and 3 wound dice in fire damage.

-Only a single Power Word can be active at once, casting another Power Word spell ends another Power Word spell you've cast.
+Only a single Power Word can be active at once, casting another Power Word spell ends any other Power Word spells you've cast.

 The damage from both sources increases by 1 wound die for every level above 7th.